 What Is The Best Kickboxing style?

-What is the best kickboxing style is a matter of opinion.
-That being said Muay Thai style is considered the best striking art by many MMA experts.
-This is because Muay Thai style has greatly influenced many MMA fighters who have had great success in stand-up fighting in MMA matches which shaped public opinion about what is perceived as the best style.
-This is not to say other kickboxing styles are inferior to Muay Thai style.
+What is the best kickboxing style?
+That is a matter of strict opinion.
+That being said, many MMA experts consider the Muay Thai style the best striking art.
+This is because the Muay Thai style has greatly influenced many MMA fighters who have had great success in stand-up fighting in MMA matches.

 Muay Thai is often seen as a total package when it comes to striking because its fighters use all limbs as weapons.
 It is a versatile style that fits well in MMA fighting because it will teach you how to mix kicks, punches, elbows, knees, and the basics of grappling together.
 Muay Thai is one of the very few striking arts that will teach you how to fight at all ranges, notably in the clinch which plays a big role in cage fighting.